containers/skopeo/docs/skopeo-sync.1.md

 TLS verification is normally enabled, and it can be disabled setting `tls-verify` to `false`.
 In the above example, TLS verification is enabled for `registry.example.com`, while is disabled for `quay.io`.

+The final path could be defined using the `destionation-path-style` setting per each source repository.
+Can take the following values: `flat` (default), `full`, `full-no-registry`.
+Examples for the `registry.example.com/prom/node-exporter` as source and `dest.registry.com` as destination:
+- `flat` results in `dest.registry.com/node-exporter`
+- `full` results in `dest.registry.com/registry.example.com/prom/node-exporter`
+- `full-no-registry` results in `dest.registry.com/prom/node-exporter`
+`--scoped` CLI flag overrides the behaviour of the `destination-path-style` setting, setting it to `full` for every source repository.

 ## SEE ALSO
 skopeo(1), skopeo-login(1), docker-login(1), containers-auth.json(5), containers-policy.json(5), containers-transports(5)